Values & Ethos

 We also promote British values beyond the classroom through our programme of outside speakers, extra-curricular activities and trips.
 For example, in the spring term we have the charity ‘Family Lives’ working with numerous year groups, followed by the ‘Knoflux Theatre Company’ performing ‘Chelsea’s Choice’ in the summer term.
 Each year we also invite a Holocaust survivor in to talk to students.
 In philosophy and ethics students in Key Stage Three visit different religious buildings as part of their education on different religions.

 We encourage students to engage positively in democracy.
-We recently held our own mock EU referendum where students took on either side of the debate and campaigned for their side.
+We recently held our own mock general election where students took on either side of the debate and campaigned for their side.
 Students were given the opportunity to vote and were given the results.
 Students are also given the opportunity to vote for Heads of School, and council and house representatives in their tutor groups.

 Students are offered a range of ways of experiencing British culture and other cultures through our national and international trips.
 For example, students who play a musical instrument or perform in our choirs are offered the opportunity to go on a trip to Germany to perform during the summer term.
 We also run trips to universities and industries in England to widen students’ opportunities and understanding of the world around them.
 We also run a successful and popular Duke of Edinburgh award where students complete for their Bronze and Gold award from Years 10 to 13.

 Each year group has an assembly at least once a week which often focuses on a key issue in society.
-For example, we often recognise Black History month, World Book Day and deal with other relevant issues in assembly.
+For example, we often recognise Black History month, World Book Day and deal with other relevant issues in assemblies.